Chamber (character): Decimation

-Following the warping of reality by the Scarlet Witch, Chamber is one of the many mutants who lose their powers when reality is restored.
+Chamber is among the countless mutants who lose their powers during M-Day.
 Beast saves his life, but he is left unable to survive without his powers to sustain him.
 The X-Men leave him to be cared for at a hospital on life support.

 Jono is later abducted by Frederick Slade, a member of Clan Akkaba, who are descendants of Apocalypse and distant relatives of Jono.
-Under orders of Ozymandias, Jono has his body restored after being given a transfusion of Apocalypse's blood.
-In the process, he takes on the pigmentation and appearance of a younger version of Apocalypse.
-As a direct descendant of Apocalypse, Jono is considered a member of the Clan, but refuses to formally join them.
+Jono has his body restored by a transfusion of Apocalypse's blood, giving him a grey-skinned appearance resembling Apocalypse.
+As a descendant of Apocalypse, Jono is considered a member of the Clan but refuses to formally join them.